jbeardwo/spotify_thelist/README.md

 - uv run main.py
 - You will have to login to your Spotify account and authorize the application.
 - You will authenticate automatically for a while after that.
+- You could also just install the dependencies and run with python main.py

 ### Final Thoughts